 Effects of HVAC on Indoor Air Quality

-As said before, the majority of our time is spent indoors, either at home or at the workplace.
+As said before, most of our time is spent indoors, either at home or at the workplace.
 This makes HVAC an integral part of our lives.
-But still, the emphasis with HVAC within the general public is usually on the cooling or air conditioning aspect of it, and not on the ventilation part.
-Circulating quality air throughout the interior space and maintaining a healthy temperature balance is an important part of an HVAC system, and cannot be overlooked.
+But still, the emphasis with HVAC within the general public is usually on the cooling or air conditioning aspect of it and not on the ventilation part.
+Circulating quality air throughout the interior space and maintaining a healthy temperature balance is an important part of an HVAC system and should not be overlooked.

 An HVAC system brings in air from the outside and throws it inside the room after appropriate treatment.
 Air filters and ionizers are used to purify the air before it enters the indoor space.
 It is important to ensure that the filters and other associated systems remain in top condition so that outdoor pollutants do not come inside the room.

-If your ventilation system isn’t in top shape, coupled with a poorly maintained filter, those contaminants can linger on inside your home or office and become a cause of your concern.
-That is why it is imperative to continuously maintain your HVAC system.
-Moreover, moisture can build up within your HVAC systems, and contribute to the growth of mold and fungus.
-This can serve as a host site for bacteria and viruses which are detrimental to health.
+If your ventilation system isn’t in top shape, coupled with a poorly maintained filter, those contaminants can linger inside your home or office and become a cause of your concern.
+That is why it is imperative to maintain your HVAC system continuously.
+Moreover, moisture can build up within your HVAC systems and contribute to mold and fungus growth.
+This can serve as a host site for bacteria and viruses, which are detrimental to health.

 Indoor Air Quality Testing

 Before you go about improving your IAQ, you need to have an idea of the present IAQ situation.
-For that, an Indoor Air Quality Testing kit is essential.
-There are different types of kits available, ranging from $80 to $200, depending on the type of contaminants they can detect.
-Some common parameters are humidity, carbon dioxide, chemical pollutants, and particulate matter.
+For that, an Indoor Air Quality Testing kit or an indoor air quality monitor is essential.
+There are different types of testing kits and monitors available, ranging from $80 to $200, depending on the type of contaminants they can detect.
+Some common parameters are humidity, carbon dioxide, chemical pollutants, mold and particulate matter.
 So be sure to write down your requirements and buy an indoor air quality testing kit.

 Keeping your Indoor Air Quality Perfect